alpersimsek/production_management/TEST_USERS.md

-# Olgahan Kimya ERP - Test Users
+# Demo Kimya ERP - Test Users

 This document contains test user credentials for different roles and departments to facilitate comprehensive testing of the ERP system.